atomaths/gogi/README.md

-Overtuner is a replacer for content in html or any text.
+Gogi is a static site generator for GitHub Page.